longhotsummer/za-by-laws/README.md

 * the Akoma Ntoso XML for the by-law, and
 * any attachments linked to the by-law (which are usually the original/source versions used to capture the by-law).

+We use Trello to manage the process of capturing by-laws: https://trello.com/b/MPRAv1X7/south-african-by-laws

 ## How this repo works

 Both this repo and openbylaws.org.za pull the bylaws and related content from